Does eating extra fat via fat bombs and Bulletproof Coffee make you fat? Here’s the short answer. Yes and no.

 Now, the situation for the obese, leptin resistant person.
 As you eat lots and lots of fat, insulin does not go up.
 However, that ‘fat bomb’ does indeed go directly into your fat stores.
 You respond by increasing leptin levels in your blood.
 But here’s the difference.
 Your body doesn’t care.
 It’s resistant to the effects of leptin.
 So, your metabolism does not go up.
 Your appetite does not go down.
 None of the beneficial weight loss effects of eating that ‘fat bomb’ happens.
 And yes, you will need to eventually burn off that extra fat you’ve taken in.

 The practical implication is this.
-If you are lean and leptin sensitive, then eating more dietary fat, like cheese, will not make you gain weight.
+If you are lean and leptin sensitive, then eating more dietary fat, like cheese, will likely not make you gain weight.
 However, if you are trying to lose weight, and have some problem with obesity/ insulin/ leptin resistance, then adding extra fat to your meals is NOT a good idea.
 Once again, you can see that we do not need to go back to that outdated, and useless notion of calories.
-Obesity is a hormonal, not a caloric, imbalance.
+Obesity is a hormonal, more than a caloric, imbalance.

 If you are instead worried about nutrient deficiency, then treat the nutrient deficiency, but let’s be clear – THIS HAS NOTHING TO DO WITH THE TREATMENT OF OBESITY.
 If you are worried about, say, Vitamin C because you have scurvy, then by all means, take foods dense with Vitamin C. But it will not make a bit of difference for the treatment of obesity.